djsreeraj/react-reels-app/README.md

 Demo: https://ig-ree.web.app/

-Tap/Click on screen to Play
+Tap / Click on screen to Play

+Scroll to play next

+Tap / Click to mute.